caschb/caschb/README.md

 ### Hi, my name is Christian Asch!
-### I'm a Computer Science undergrad student at the University of Costa Rica
+### I'm a BSc in Computer Science from the University of Costa Rica

 ## Interests relating to Computer Science and related fields